openstack/neutron/doc/source/admin/config-qos.rst

-   If floating IP is bound to a port, and both have binding QoS bandwidth rules, the L3 agent floating IP QoS extension ignores the behavior of the port QoS, and installs the rules on the appropriate device in the router namespace.
+   If floating IP is bound to a port, and both have binding QoS bandwidth rules, the L3 agent floating IP QoS extension ignores the behavior of the port QoS, and installs the rules from the QoS policy associated to the floating IP on the appropriate device in the router namespace.

 Each project can have at most one default QoS policy, although it is not mandatory.
 If a default QoS policy is defined, all new networks created within